 On Wednesday, the company announced Akron, Ohio-based utility company First Energy has signed a letter of intent to purchase 250 Endurance electric pickup

 .
 First Energy said it's "proud to partner" with Lordstown Motors and hopes to support electric car growth in the areas it does business.
 The company operates in the midwest and mid-Atlantic regions.

 Further details are slim, but the utility company said these electric pickups will become part of its vehicle fleet and deployed across regions to carry out utility work.
 Steve Burns, CEO of Lordstown Motors, said these kinds of relationships with local businesses are a key to the startup's success.
 The company plans to sell the Endurance pickup exclusively to commercial businesses at the start and believes its first vehicle will offer the right mix of equipment fleet operators require.

-We'll see the Endurance pickup make aat the 2020 North American International Auto Show this summer.
+We'll see the Endurance pickup make a formal debut at the 2020 North American International Auto Show this summer.
 There, the firm also promised we'll see more than a concept vehicle, but a drivable prototype.

 Watch this: Electric Hummer Truck by GMC (official Super Bowl teaser)